 Employee Services does not provide tax advice.
 Please contact your tax advisor with any questions.

 2019 tax year 1042-S forms will be mailed soon

 Non-U.S. citizens who had one or more of the following in 2019 will be sent a 1042-S form no later than March 15:

 - Non-qualified scholarship payments

-If you meet this criteria but have not received your form by Feb.
-19, please submit a 1042-S Reissue Request Form to Employee Services.
+If you have not received your form by this date, please submit a 1042-S Reissue Request Form to Employee Services.
 Note that you may submit your completed form to the mailing address on the form or via encrypted email.

 Please contact an international tax specialist at email@example.com.

 By March 2, we will mail you the IRS Form 1095-C ACA Tax Document, which reports whether the health coverage CU offered you for tax year 2019 was affordable under Affordable Care Act standards.
 You do not need this form to file your taxes, but you should save it with your tax return.

 Select the toggles below for an explanation of each line within the form.